Tein Troost: NAC Breda

 Troost went on to rejoin NAC Breda in the summer of 2023.
 He made his senior debut for NAC Breda on 22 September 2023, against FC Emmen in the Eerste Divisie.
 He was a member of the squad that earned promotion to the Eredivisie in June 2024.

 Cork City (loan)

 On 7 December 2024, it was announced that Troost would join newly promoted League of Ireland Premier Division club Cork City on loan until July 2025, with the option of a permanent deal.
-He made his debut on 14 February 2025 in a 2-2 home draw against Galway United.
+He made his debut on 14 February 2025 in a 2–2 home draw against Galway United.
 Troost made 22 appearances in all competitions during his loan spell, but turned down the option to move to the club on a permanent basis, despite Cork being willing to meet the €75,000 release clause in the loan deal to secure his signature.

+Lokeren

+On 17 July 2025, Troost signed a two-year contract with Lokeren in the Belgian second-tier Challenger Pro League.

 International career

 Troost has represented the Netherlands under-17 side.
 He was a member of the Dutch squad that played at the 2019 FIFA U17 World Cup.